os-parts/jobboss-python/README.md

 Using the SDK
 -------------

-Before importing any ORM classes or queries, you must first initialize the SDK by importing the base `jobboss` package:

-    import jobboss

 ### Using ORM Classes

 An ORM class can be imported and used like in this example: